YousefEZ/TFL-c/README.md

 <br />

-## Structures:
+## Main Structures:
-Secondly, the data that was retrieved were placed in structs.
+The data that was retrieved were placed in structs.
 Such as:

 <details><summary> Station (struct station): Holds the data about the station </summary><p>